benjaminion/upgrading-ethereum-book/src/book.md

 One of the big performance challenges in calculating the beacon chain state transition is generating the hash tree root of the entire state.
 The [Merkleization](/part2/building_blocks/merkleization) process allows parts of the state that have not been changed to be cached, providing a significant performance boost.

 The list of validator records in the state is a large data structure.
-Were we to store the validators' actual balances within those records they would be frequently changing and the whole data structure would need to be re-hashed at least once per epoch.
+Were we to store the validators' actual balances within those records they would be frequently changing, and the whole data structure would need to be re-hashed at least once per epoch.

 The [first approach](https://github.com/ethereum/consensus-specs/pull/317/files) to addressing this simply moved the validators' balances out of the validator records into a dedicated list in the state.
 This reduces the amount of re-hashing required as the whole validator list does not need to be re-hashed when only the validators' balances change.